Segment Anything Model for Road Network Graph Extraction: Experiments

 \textbf{Whether taking the target vertex feature as input.} A vs E shows a minor performance drop.
 Interestingly, not using the target node features doesn't harm performance too much.
 This might be because ViT-B has a sufficiently large effective field of view due to the transformer architecture, and the source feature alone contains sufficient image context in the region.

 \textbf{Whether using the learning-based topology decoder.} A vs G shows that it's critical for SAM-Road's performance.
 Intuitively, a naive method that might achieve a similar effect is just to run a pathfinding algorithm between a pair of vertices, using the road existence map as the cost field, and see if there's a sufficiently low-cost path between the two without passing through other vertices.
 We implemented such a variant G using an A-star algorithm.
-Metric is much worse, and qualitatively as shown in Figure ~\ref{fig:ablation}.
+Metrics are much worse, as qualitatively shown in Figure ~\ref{fig:ablation}.
 This approach can mess up intersections, overpasses, and close parallel roads.

 \textbf{Whether predicting the intersection vertices.} This is answered by A vs F. Predicting intersection points is important for building correct intersection structures as shown in ~\ref{fig:ablation}.
 Without it, both metrics drop.